primitivefinance/rmm-core/README.md

 # Testing

 The testing environment is unique.
-Make sure that typechain has been run first, or else there could be typescript compilation issues.
+Make sure that `yarn typechain` has been run first, or else there could be typescript compilation issues.

 The test function makes use of the `parallel` tag, which will take up a considerable amount of CPU power.
 It makes the tests run faster.